Medicare Advantage Plans

 Medicare Advantage Plan Prompt Pay

-- For non-contracted providers, the MAP must follow the Centers for Medicare and Medicaid Services (CMS) prompt pay regulations.
+- For non-contracted providers, the MAP must follow CMS prompt pay regulations.
 See the Medicare Managed Care Manual and the dispute resolution web page for information.

-- The contract between CMS and the MA organization must provide that the MA organization will pay 95% of the "clean claims" within 30 days of receipt if they are submitted by, or on behalf of, an enrollee of an MA private fee-for-service plan or on claims for services that are not furnished under a written agreement between the organization and the provider;
+- The contract between CMS and the MAP must provide that the MAP will pay 95% of the "clean claims" within 30 days of receipt if they are submitted by, or on behalf of, an enrollee of an MAP private fee-for-service plan or on claims for services that are not furnished under a written agreement between the MAP and the provider;

-- The MA organization must pay interest on clean claims that are not paid within 30 days (interest rates); and
+- The MAP must pay interest on clean claims that are not paid within 30 days (interest rates); and

 - All other claims from non-contracted providers must be paid or denied within 60 calendar days from the date of the request for payment.